PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel

 \subsection{Insight: Pack-forward-merge Paradigm}

-\revise{ Building on the observations above, we identify two design principles for efficient decode attention: (1) Intra-CTA KV Cache Sharing: pack queries with shared KV prefixes into the same CTA (\figref{fig:motivation_packing}c) to enable KV reuse in shared memory and avoid redundant global memory access. }{ Building on the observations above, we identify two design principles for efficient decode attention (\figref{fig:motivation_packing}d): (1) Intra-CTA KV Cache Sharing: pack queries with shared KV prefixes into the same CTA to enable KV reuse in shared memory and avoid redundant global memory access. } (2) Resource-Efficient Kernel Design: tailor kernel implementations to GPU architecture and CTA configurations to sustain high memory bandwidth and minimize resource inefficiencies.
+Building on the observations above, we identify two design principles for efficient decode attention (\figref{fig:motivation_packing}d): (1) Intra-CTA KV Cache Sharing: pack queries with shared KV prefixes into the same CTA to enable KV reuse in shared memory and avoid redundant global memory access.
+(2) Resource-Efficient Kernel Design: tailor kernel implementations to GPU architecture and CTA configurations to sustain high memory bandwidth and minimize resource inefficiencies.

-Following these principles, we propose a \textit{pack–forward–merge paradigm} as follows: (1) \textbf{Pack}: group queries by shared prefix into CTAs to eliminate redundant KV loads; (2) \textbf{Forward}: execute CTAs using resource-optimized kernels that output partial results in tiles; (3) \textbf{Merge}: apply online softmax to combine partial results into final outputs.
+Following these principles, we propose \textit{pack–forward–merge paradigm} as follows: (1) \textbf{Pack}: group queries by shared prefix into CTAs to eliminate redundant KV loads; (2) \textbf{Forward}: execute CTAs using resource-optimized kernels that output partial results in tiles; (3) \textbf{Merge}: apply online softmax to combine partial results into final outputs.